BetterRTX/BetterRTX-Installer/README.md

 The Powershell Installer for BetterRTX!

 Please note Prerelease versions may have small bugs or issues.

+If you have any questions about using the installer the developers will be able to provide support through the [Minecraft RTX discord](https://discord.com/invite/minecraft-rtx-691547840463241267), or consider opening an issue in this repository.

 # Installation